-These waterfalls are the largest in Vietnam—by volume, not height—and they straddle the border with China to the north.
-Those on the more adventurous side of traveling can rent a motorbike and make the spectacular journey on their own, but there are plenty of tours and shuttles as well.
+These waterfalls, the largest in Vietnam by volume, straddle the border with China to the north.
+Those on the more adventurous side of travelling can rent a motorbike and make the spectacular journey on their own, but there are plenty of tours and shuttles as well.

-This area is famous for its karst scenery—limestone formations jutting out like dragon humps.
-There’s hiking, tours of grottoes and boat rides along the rivers.
+This area is best known for its jutting karst limestone formations.
+There’s hiking, tours of grottoes, and boat rides along the rivers.
 For some of the most picturesque views, head to the town of Tam Cốc.

-This little mountain village was once the mountain playground for the colonial French in Vietnam.
-Nowadays, it’s a favorite honeymoon destination for young lovers from the south.
+This little mountain village was once a cool weather playground for the colonial French in Vietnam.
+Nowadays, it’s a favourite honeymoon destination for young lovers from the south.
 Tour companies offer many different excursions out to see the hills, lakes and farms around the outskirts of the city.